musoniusr/DhammaratoDhamma/_posts/2024-04-12-See-the-Flower-and-Smile-US-Sangha-111.md

 Our judgment is going and saying, this is good and this is bad, where reality just is, and there is no good and bad.
 But when we get caught up in the duality of good and bad, we go around destroying parts of paradise that we don't like.
 They're bad.
 We've been told that it's bad or we don't like it naturally.
 So what then is the Eightfold noble path that the Buddha teaches?

 And what is the four noble truths that is the foundation of that, as you heard me say so many times, the whole teaching of the Buddha.
 The Buddha said that he only taught one thing both formally, and now I only teach dukkha.
-Dukha Naroda.
+Dukha Nirodha.
 Well, that's another way of saying the hard, soft.
 What that means is that we have to come out of our hard way of doing things, of being dissatisfied and wanting to fix things and come into the soft, easy.

 Everything is already okay.
 It's actually an easy transition logically, but it's not so easy because we've got the habits of doing it the hard way.
 And so the eight full noble path and the four noble truths are actually based upon this concept, is that we think there's something to it, to where in fact, there's really not much of anything to it.
 It's easy, but we work hard.
 And when we come to the dhamma, most of us continue to work hard rather than remember that we can take it easy, that it's not hard.